NPacha/NicolesChocolates/README.md

 <br>

 ### Homework Submission
-- Homework must be submitted Tuesday before class begins
+- All homework (homework assigned on both Wednesday and Saturday) must be submitted Tuesday before class begins
 - Homework feedback will be provided the following Saturday after submission

 ###### #hw-submission-procedure